gshipley/enterprise_training/AdminTraining.md

 ##**Viewing MySQL logs**

 Given the above information, you can see that the log file directory for MySQL is specified with the *OPENSHIFT_MYSQL_DB_LOG_DIR* environment variable.
-To view these log files, simple use the tail command:
+To view these log files, simply use the tail command:

 	[firstphp-ose.example.com ~]\> tail -f $OPENSHIFT_MYSQL_DB_LOG_DIR/*

-##**Connecting to MySQL cartridge from PHP**
+##**Connecting to the MySQL cartridge from PHP**

-Now that we have verified that our MySQL database has been created correctly, and have created a database table with some user information, let’s connect to the database from PHP to verify that our application code can communicate the newly embedded MySQL cartridge.
+Now that we have verified that our MySQL database has been created correctly, and have created a database table with some user information, let’s connect to the database from PHP in order to verify that our application code can communicate to the newly embedded MySQL cartridge.
 Create a new file in the *php* directory of your *firstphp* application named *dbtest.php*.
 Add the following source code to the *dbtest.php* file:

 	<?php
 	$dbhost = getenv("OPENSHIFT_MYSQL_DB_HOST");